jacksund/simmate/tutorials/08_Add_computational_resources.md

+> :warning::warning::warning: This tutorial is for Prefect v1, but much of Simmate now depends on Prefect v2.
+As we adjust to the new backend, parts of this tutorial may be broken and recommended proceedures are subject to change.

 # Add computational resources

 In this tutorial, you will learn how to run workflows on distributed computational resources -- with full scheduling and monitoring.